Home » Medical Imaging Programs

 Program Description

-The Associate of Science in Nuclear Medicine Technology program is a 24-month program preparing students with essential general education classes, a core nuclear medicine curriculum, and real-life experience at clinical sites.
-The program begins with basic nuclear medicine principles and builds on that knowledge to bring the student to the level needed to pass the national credentialing exam.
+The Associate of Science in Nuclear Medicine Technology program is a 24-month program that prepares students with essential general education classes, a core nuclear medicine curriculum, and real-life experience at clinical sites.

-The curriculum includes diagnostic and therapeutic nuclear medicine procedures, radiopharmaceutical preparation and administration, and imaging equipment quality control procedures.
 The program also includes courses on emerging hybrid imaging technologies, including positron emission tomography (PET), computed tomography (CT), and magnetic resonance imaging (MRI).
 The program includes online classwork, live online lectures, and clinical experiences.

 Locations

-A.O.S. in Radiologic Technology Program
+A.S. in Radiologic Technology (Track A)

 Program Description